Reporting to Parents

 Whilst we frequently informally communicate with parents in regards to progress in ad-hoc manner, either via the subject teacher or the student’s tutor we also have formal means by which we impart information to parents or guardians periodically throughout the academic year; this includes Progress Reports and Parents’ Evenings.
-In cases where there are grave concerns about a student, the Head Teacher may ask parents to attend the school for a discussion.
+In cases where there are grave concerns about a student, the Principal may ask parents to attend the school for a discussion.

 Progress reports are usually sent out to parents or guardians with a view to updating them as to work that has been covered thus far, comments on their performance and targets to work upon going forward.
 For students in Year 10 and AS parents will receive two sets of reports per academic year.
 Parents of Year 11, GCSE Intensive and A2/A-Level students will receive three sets of reports each academic year.

 Parents’ Evenings are usually held twice a year for each year group.
 These evenings, at which the students themselves are welcome to attend should the parent or guardian desire it, are an opportunity for the teacher to talk to the parent or guardian of each student in their care and give them an update on progress and allows the parent or guardian in turn to ask questions to ensure that they have a full understanding of the current levels of performance and any other issues that need to be brought to their attention.
 These sessions are useful because they can also be a chance for the parent or guardian, the teacher and the student, to discuss and devise and agree upon a plan of action from the student in respect of improved academic performance.